Judge Declares Iowa Fetal Heartbeat Law Unconstitutional - KDLT

 Judge Declares Iowa Fetal Heartbeat Law Unconstitutional

-DES MOINES, Iowa (AP) – A state judge has struck down Iowa’s restrictive “fetal heartbeat” abortion law.
+DES MOINES, Iowa – A state judge has struck down Iowa’s restrictive “fetal heartbeat” abortion law.

 Judge Michael Huppert on Tuesday found the law unconstitutional.
 He concluded that the Iowa Supreme Court’s earlier decisions that affirm a woman’s fundamental right to an abortion would include the new law passed last year.